Spectacular Settings – Exceptional Elegance – Fascinating Families

 Do these rooms look familiar from the show?

 Consuelo Vanderbilt's bedroom at Marble House stands in for railroad tycoon George Russell's bedroom in his new Fifth Avenue mansion.
 The Billiard Room at The Breakers is where Russell intrigues with City Alderman Patrick Morris over a game in Episode 2.
 And The Breakers Music Room was introduced as the Russells' ballroom, which we're bound to see again.

 The kitchen at The Elms is seen frequently as the Russells’ kitchen where their French chef and other servants work.
-The Butternut Bedroom in Chateau-sur-Mer is used for the apartment of man-about-town Oscar van Rhijn.
-These are just a few of the real spaces that add magnificence to Lord Fellowes' dramatic tale.
+At Chateau-sur-Mer, the Butternut Bedroom is used for the apartment of man-about-town Oscar van Rhijn, while other rooms represent the bedrooms of Agnes van Rhijn, Alderman Patrick Morris and his wife, Anne.

 In Episodes 5 and 6, we see Mrs. Berwind’s Bedroom in The Elms as the room of the Russells’ daughter Gladys.
 And Chateau-sur-Mer appears as the home of Mrs. Fish, with the three-story Great Hall and Dining Room shown during the doll tea party in Episode 6.

 In Episode 7, The Breakers Music Room, as the Russell family’s ballroom, stuns the visiting Carrie Astor.
 Once again we see Consuelo Vanderbilt’s Bedroom in Marble House appear as Mr. Russell’s room.
 The Elms Kitchen gets plenty of screen time as the Russells’ butler, chef and other servants gather there.
 And the white front façade of Rosecliff is striking as Mrs. Chamberlain’s house in Manhattan.